jfeng530/Military-Simulator/README.md

   ### Features
   - Create up to 3 saves files to save and continue your progress
-  - Create (Recruit) your own custom character
+  - Create (recruit) your own custom character
     - Choose the class and create a move-set for the character
   - View a character's battle record
   - Battle enemies with an advanced battle system
-    - Characters with attributes that incorporates strengths and weaknesses
+    - Characters with attributes that pertain to its strengths and weaknesses
-    - Various move-set including attack, defense and special moves
+    - Various move-set including attack, defense, and special moves
-    - Battle interface with character models, health bar and status effect
+    - Battle interface with character models, health bar, and status effect
   - Loading Screens

   ### Challenges